Iran Food Guide

 Kashk-e Bademjan

-Eggplant dip - fried eggplant mashed with kashk (fermented whey), garlic, caramelized onions, dried mint.
-Served as appetizer with bread.
-Rich, savory, tangy flavor.
+An eggplant dip: fried eggplant mashed with kashk (fermented whey), garlic, caramelized onions and dried mint.
+Served as a starter with bread, savory and tangy.

 Allergens: